silverjuke/silverjuke/docs/skinning.md

   These button targets can be used to switch the current view of the  workspace.
-  Note  that  views  can be disabled in the kiosk mode, you can check this using
+  Note  that  views  can be disabled in the kiosk mode, you can check this using the if-tag.
-  <if>.

-- Layout:<your layout name>
+- Layout:yourLayoutName

-  You can also use "Layout:<your layout name>" as a target for  a  button.
+  You can also use a layout as a target for a button.
 This allows you to use several switchable layouts, eg. you can show/hide some items this way.

-Targets for the <box> Tag
+Targets for the box-Tag
 --------------------------------------------------------------------------------

-The following list shows possible targets for the <box> Tag.
+The following list shows possible targets for the box-Tag.

 - DisplayCover